 Tip 2: We do not interview from the top of a hill

 If you are using a laptop, make sure it is at eye level rather than looking down at it.
 Use a stack of books or some leftover shoeboxes if you have to.
-You don’t want to give the impression that you are doing your interview from the top of a hill!
+You don’t want to give the impression that you are doing your virtual interview from the top of a hill!

 Make sure that your interviewer’s picture on your screen is directly beneath your camera.
 This will prevent your eyes flicking from side to side throughout the interview as if you’re watching a tennis match.